Richard Stöhr: Career

-After completing his studies with Fuchs and earning a Ph.D. in music in 1903, Stöhr worked at the Academy as a rehearsal pianist and choir director.
+After completing his studies, Stöhr worked at the Academy as a rehearsal pianist and choir director.
 He soon began teaching music theory, composition, and music history, as well as instructing in chamber music.
+In a diary entry from 1909, Stöhr noted the positive reception of his Harmonielehre, including strong critical reviews and the rapid sale of its first edition, as well as the increasing frequency of performances of his compositions.

-An entry in his diary from 1909 reflects his feelings regarding his achievements as both an author and a composer:"Of even greater importance for me was the success of my 'Harmonielehre,' of which the first edition was already sold out in June and has therefore already appeared in the second edition.
-The critiques of this work were extremely positive from all sides.
-The performances of my compositions reached such frequency this season that some newspapers even commented that this was inappropriate."When Fuchs retired in 1911/1912, Stöhr took over his most advanced courses and became a professor of music theory at the Academy in 1915.
-In the same year, he was conscripted into the Austrian army as a physician, serving at a hospital in the suburbs of Vienna while continuing to reside at home and teach at the Academy.
+When Fuchs retired in 1911–1912, Stöhr took over his most advanced courses and became a professor of music theory at the Academy in 1915.
+In the same year, he was conscripted into the Austrian army as a physician, serving at a hospital in the suburbs of Vienna while continuing to reside at his home and teach at the Academy.

-Stöhr married his first wife in 1904, but the marriage lasted only three years.
-In 1909, he met his future second wife, Marie (“Mitzi”).
-Unable to obtain a divorce from his first wife, the couple lived together from 1909 until they were able to marry in 1923.
+Stöhr married his first wife in 1904; the marriage ended after three years.
+In 1909, he met Marie (“Mitzi”), with whom he lived until they were able to marry in 1923.
 Their children, Richard and Hedwig (“Hedi”), were born in the 1920s.

-During this decade, Stöhr became recognized as a leading music theorist, publishing several treatises and textbooks on counterpoint and musical form.
+During the 1920s, Stöhr became widely recognized as a music theorist and published several treatises and textbooks on counterpoint and musical form.
 He also performed regularly as a pianist, and nearly all of his compositions were published.
-Before his exile, his works were performed hundreds of times each year across Europe.
+Before his exile, his works were performed frequently across Europe.

-By around 1930, Austria’s economic difficulties and the rise of antisemitism prompted Stöhr to begin studying English, possibly in anticipation of emigration.
+By around 1930, the economic difficulties and rise of antisemitism in Austria prompted Stöhr to begin studying English, which was probably in preparation for emigration.
 In 1954, Austrian journalist Hedy Kempny, a close friend of Arthur Schnitzler, wrote about her former teacher, Stöhr:"Stöhr resided in a traditional 'old Vienna' home, distinguished by a large music room housing two pianos.
 The walls were adorned with photographs of composers and notable acquaintances from various countries, along with snapshots of students and friends.
 Every two weeks, he hosted an informal 'open house,' welcoming all who wished to attend.
 Guests typically gathered around seven o’clock, often accompanied by friends eager to meet him.
 On occasion, Stöhr would arrive later to find the apartment filled with thirty or more visitors.
 These gatherings frequently attracted distinguished guests such as Bruno Walter, Felix Weingartner, and Erich Wolfgang Korngold, and sometimes featured performances of Stöhr’s Lieder by opera singers."